Quantum-Communication-Group/wg-Qrotator/README.md

   sae: sae_001                              # SAE ID
   interface: 14                             # KMS interface (4 for ETSI QKD 004, 14 for ETSI QKD 014)

-# Ip & port where the rotator will be exposed to its peers
+# Port where the rotator will be exposed to its peers on the specified WireGuard's interface
-ip: 10.0.0.1
 port: 2345

 # Information about the peers